 There’s nothing more therapeutic than making a homemade pie from scratch.
 I usually wait until the kids are in bed, turn on some music and drift away into my own little pie-making world, in which the only two inhabitants are me, and the glorious fruit-filled pastry before me.

-However, I know that to some people, the task of making a pie from scratch seems daunting and unattainable.
+However, I know that to some people, the task of making a pie from scratch (like this French Silk Pie) seems daunting and unattainable.
 Don’t worry, I am here to help dispel any such fears by teaching you how to make this Blueberry Pie Recipe!

 It’s literally the best blueberry pie recipe ever, and is a great way to use the delicious blueberries in season right now!
-So let’s walk through this beautiful process together, step-by-step!
+Serve it with a dollop of our homemade whipped cream and you have total dessert perfection!
+Let’s walk through this beautiful process together, step-by-step!

-I am a sucker for an all-butter pie crust.
+I am a sucker for an all-butter pie crust, so much so that I created a full tutorial and video on how to make the best pie crust!
 I really believe those little pockets of buttery perfection make an irresistibly flaky pie crust that pairs perfectly with fruity pie fillings!
 I’m going to share a few tips and tricks I have learned in my years of pie-making with you, to help ensure your blueberry pie recipe-making success!

 Whenever I make a pie crust I cut the butter into chunks (as pictured below) and put them in the freezer for 20-60 minutes.
 It’s also helpful to measure out a little less than 1/2 cup of water and then put a few ice cubes in it so that it gets nice and cold too!